 1. Check out Megan’s post on responding to “blogging isn’t a real job” and why it is so much more.

 2. Katie Davis writes on Huffington Post UK about the criticism she received as a mother supporting her daughter with a bloggers income in this post titled “Get Off Your Arse: Blogging Isn’t a Real Job!”

-3. Lianne, creator of Anklebiters Adventures, shares her story of leaving her teaching job for blogging in “Oh You Are A Blogger?
+3. Lianne, the creator of Anklebiters Adventures, shares her story of leaving her teaching job for blogging in “Oh You Are A Blogger?
 But That Isn’t Your Real Job, Is It?”